-Alon Akerman - Director of the Organization
+Alon Akerman - CEO

 Alon is a graduate of the MA Global Immigration and Policy Program from Tel Aviv University and holds a bachelor's degree in Government and Society from the Tel Aviv-Yafo Academic College.
 Before becoming the CEO of CIMI he held a number of positions within the organization, including director of the program for asylum seekers, the director of the Call Center for Migrant Workers and the project for the placement of agricultural workers from Thailand (Thailand –Israel Cooperation, TIC)